Excitement For New Quarterback, Cheering Crowds Marks Patriots Season Opener Against Dolphins

 All eyes will be on number 10.
 However, at least one Patriots fan isn’t willing to believe all the hype just yet.

 “He’s a young quarterback.
 He can’t just step into the championships now… it’s hard.
-It’s cool to see a new QB in a team where we had a quarterback for what – 20 years?” said Patriots fan Larry Trust.MORE NEWS: Pilot Makes Emergency Landing In Ayer Parking Lot
+It’s cool to see a new QB in a team where we had a quarterback for what – 20 years?” said Patriots fan Larry Trust.MORE NEWS: 1 Dead, 3 Injured In 3-Car Crash On I-93 In Andover

 Kick-off begins at 4:25 p.m.at Gillette Stadium in Foxboro.